Connecticut Vehicle Registration Fees Calculator& DMV Fee Breakdown

 $25.00

 Penalty Note: Connecticut charges a $10 late fee applied to your registration if you renew more than five days after the expiration date (assessed on day 6).
 Additionally, if you owe delinquent town property taxes or unpaid parking tickets, the DMV will place a 'compliance issue' block on your account, preventing you from renewing.
 Note that there is also a separate $20 late fee if you miss your scheduled emissions testing.
+Residents 65 and older may opt for a 1-year registration at a prorated fee instead of the standard 3-year term.

 Insider Hacks